CONNECT WITH me ON INSTAGRAM

 A little over an hour from the bustling metropolis of Buenos Aires, across the Río de La Plata, lies Colonia Del Sacramento.
 Its historic quarter a UNESCO world heritage site.

-For those needing to renew their Argentine visa or simply looking for a weekend getaway from the chaos of Buenos Aires, Colonia Del Sacramento is the perfect destination.
-Here’s why you should visit Colonia.
+For those needing to renew their Argentine tourist visa, or simply looking for a weekend getaway from the chaos of Buenos Aires, Colonia Del Sacramento is the perfect destination.
+Here’s what I do in Colonia and why you should visit this fascinating town.

-If like me you can’t be bothered with bureaucracy and paperwork, a trip to Uruguay on the Buquebus is the easiest method to renew your visa for Argentina.
-Colonia is the cheapest and easiest destination to get to from Buenos Aires for those needing to renew their visa for Argentina.
+If, like me, you can’t be bothered with bureaucracy and paperwork, a trip to Uruguay on the Buquebus is the easiest method to renew your tourist visa for Argentina.
+Colonia is the cheapest and easiest destination to get to from Buenos Aires, for those needing to renew their visa for Argentina.

 Return packages are available with onward travel to Montevideo by bus.
-And these larger packages are well suited to those looking to spend longer in Uruguay and see more before returning to Buenos Aires.
+And these larger packages are well suited to those looking to spend longer in Uruguay and to see more, before returning to Buenos Aires.

 Uruguay’s currency is the Uruguayan Peso.
-If you are travelling to Uruguay from Buenos Aires with its hyper inflation you may be surprised by prices.
+If you are traveling to Uruguay from Buenos Aires, with its hyper inflation, you may be surprised by prices.

-Compared to Uruguay everything in Argentina is a fire sale.
-For those travellers from the US or Australia, daily costs in Uruguay are about the same as Australia or cheaper cities in the US.
+Compared to Uruguay, everything in Argentina is a fire sale.
+For those travelers from the US or Australia, daily costs in Uruguay are about the same as Australia or cheaper cities in the US.

-There is no unofficial rate or blackmarket currency in Uruguay.
+There is no unofficial exchange rate, blackmarket currency or dollar blue in Uruguay.
 The rates found on XE.com can be used as a guide.

-For Australians Banco República is your best option for cash withdrawls in Uruguay.
+For Australians like me, Banco República is your best option for cash withdrawals in Uruguay.

 There are many Airbnb and hotels available in Colonia.
 What you choose will be determined by your style of travel and budget.